Rajkumar Hirani: Filmmaking

 "I am a huge admirer of Rajkumar Hirani.
 He does really good work and now again, he has done an amazing job.
 I always say one thing about him, that to make such kind of films, you not only have to be a really good director or writer, you have to be really a good human being as well.

-Hirani has described that his approach to writing and directing is guided by what he calls the “LCD formula,” in which every scene is designed to evoke either laughter, emotion that makes the audience cry, or dramatic tension.
-According to him, this principle helps ensure consistent emotional engagement throughout his films.Hirani has often emphasized that his storytelling sensibilities are rooted in everyday life, remarking in an interview that he "strongly believes stories come from small towns," reflecting his preference for narratives grounded in relatable, real-world experiences.In an October 2025 discussion on the social impact of films, Hirani stated that “cinema shouldn’t bear the burden of fixing morality,” emphasizing that a filmmaker’s primary responsibility is to tell engaging stories rather than to enforce moral codes.
+According to Hirani, this principle helps ensure consistent emotional engagement throughout his films.Hirani has often emphasized that his storytelling sensibilities are rooted in everyday life, remarking in an interview that he "strongly believes stories come from small towns," reflecting his preference for narratives grounded in relatable, real-world experiences.In an October 2025 discussion on the social impact of films, Hirani stated that "cinema shouldn't bear the burden of fixing morality," emphasizing that a filmmaker's primary responsibility is to tell engaging stories rather than to enforce moral codes.